 4. Picture your user’s need

 As you might assume, the message you’ve built is not going to cut it.
-You’ll really need to focus on how your end-user will use the service and how usable the service/product you’re providing is going to be.
+You’ll really need to focus on how end-users would use the service and how usable the service/product you’re providing is going to be.
 As mentioned before, you don’t have to spend hundreds of hours designing a full-fledged UX.
-If you did your homework properly, you must have some idea or at least some stacked suggestions about how your interface should be and look like.
+If you did your homework properly, you must have some idea, or at least some stacked suggestions about how your interface should be, feel and look like.

 Draw a screen map with interconnections for each element (buttons/menu elements leading to another screen).
 As a guide, follow that business logic flow-chart as well as your core functionality defined in previous steps.
 I’d recommend drawing wireframes or application screens on a flipchart, with respective connections – this will result in a User Experience map (or a User Journey) that will give you a better idea on how your app will work.
 In addition, when the time for a new feature comes, you’ll be able to point exactly where and what should be developed.